port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-providers/gcp/gcp.md

 # GCP

-Our integration with GCP provides the ability to export your Google Cloud resources to Port, according to your configuration.
+Our GCP integration allows you to import your Google Cloud resources into Port, according to your configuration.
-After the initial import of data, the integration will also listen to live events from Googel Cloud to update data inside Port in real time.
+After the initial import of data, the integration will also listen to live events from Google Cloud to update data in Port in real time.

-Our integration with GCP supports real-time event processing, this allows for an accurate **real-time** representation of your Google Cloud infrastructure inside Port.
+The integration with GCP supports real-time event processing, which allows for an accurate **real-time** representation of your Google Cloud infrastructure inside Port.

 :::tip
-Port's Google Cloud exporter is open source, view the source code [**here**](https://github.com/port-labs/ocean/tree/main/integrations/gcp).
+Port's Google Cloud integration is open source, view the source code [**here**](https://github.com/port-labs/ocean/tree/main/integrations/gcp).
 :::

 ## 💡 GCP integration common use cases

-Our GCP integration makes it easy to fill the software catalog with data directly from your GCP Organization, for example:
+Easily fill your software catalog with data directly from your GCP Organization, for example:

-- Map all the resources in your Google Cloud Projects, including **Container Clusters**, **Cloud Run Services**, **BigQuery Tables**, **Compute engine Autoscaler** and other GCP objects;
+- Map all the resources in your Google Cloud Projects, including **Container Clusters**, **Cloud Run Services**, **BigQuery Tables**, **Compute engine Autoscaler** and other GCP objects.
-- Watch for Google Cloud object changes (create/update/delete) in real-time, and automatically apply the changes to your entities in Port;
+- Watch for Google Cloud object changes (create/update/delete) in real-time, and automatically apply the changes to your entities in Port.
 - Use relations to create complete, easily digestible views of your Google Cloud infrastructure inside Port.

 ## Installation

-To install Port's Google Cloud exporter, follow the [installation](./installation.md) guide.
+To install the integration, follow the [installation](./installation.md) guide.

 ## How it works

-Port's Google Cloud exporter can retrieve all the resources supported by the [Cloud Assets API](https://cloud.google.com/asset-inventory/docs/supported-asset-types), and export them to Port as entities of existing blueprints.
+Port's Google Cloud integration can retrieve all the resources supported by the [Cloud Assets API](https://cloud.google.com/asset-inventory/docs/supported-asset-types), and export them to Port as entities of existing blueprints.

-The GCP exporter allows you to perform extract, transform, load (ETL) on data from the Cloud Assets API into the desired software catalog data model.
+The GCP integration allows you to perform extract, transform, load (ETL) on data from the Cloud Assets API into the desired software catalog data model.

-The exporter is deployed using an GCP's [Cloud Run](https://cloud.google.com/run?hl=en) that is deployed to your GCP Project.
+The integration is deployed using GCP's [Cloud Run](https://cloud.google.com/run?hl=en) that is deployed to your GCP Project.

-The GCP exporter uses a YAML configuration to describe the ETL process to load data into the developer portal.
+The GCP integration uses a YAML configuration to describe the ETL process to load data into the developer portal.
 The approach reflects a middle-ground between an overly opinionated GCP visualization that might not work for everyone and a too-broad approach that could introduce unneeded complexity into the developer portal.

 Here is an example snippet from the config which demonstrates the ETL process for getting `PubSub Subscription` data from GCP and into the software catalog: